COLMORE BUSINESS DISTRICT DIRECTORS

-Colmore Business District’s heritage particularly appeals to Rob, its quality architecture and green space.
+Colmore Business District’s heritage particularly appeals to Rob, together with its quality architecture and green space.
 More than anything, he’s excited by its potential.

 Outside of work, Rob is a keen marathon runner and cyclist, taking part in a range of charity sporting events, such as Bruntwood’s Ellipse Challenge.

-As Finance Director, James is responsible for providing strategic and financial oversight to the development of public transport; managing the developing transport investment packages; working closely with district partners; and overseeing the financial probity and direction of Centro.
+As Finance Director, James is responsible for providing strategic and financial oversight to the development of public transport, managing the developing transport investment packages, working closely with district partners, and overseeing the financial proberty and direction of Centro.

-A key part of James’s role is ensuring that transport provision responds to the jobs and growth agenda and that business is engaged.
-This recognises that transport is a West Midlands wide service and that effective dialogue with decision makers, stakeholders and users is a pre-requisite for success.
+A key part of James’ role is ensuring that the transport provision responds to the jobs and growth agenda and that business is engaged.
+This recognises that transport is a West Midlands wide service and that effective dialogue with decision makers, stakeholders and users is a prerequisite for success.

 She is now the Commander at Birmingham West & Central LPU and her current partnership responsibilities include young people, reducing gangs and youth crime.
 In force, she chairs the Senior Women’s Network, leads on Neighbourhood Policing and the High Potential Development Scheme.

-She has a degree in Geography from Oxford University and a MSc in HRM & Business from Aston Business School.
+She has a degree in Geography for Oxford University and an MSc in HRM & Business from Aston Business School.

 Diane works to develop Birmingham as a centre of professional excellence.
 She is a former president of the Birmingham Law Society and past chairman of Birmingham Forward.